christielynam/do-you-postgres/README.md

 # DO YOU (backend)

-The backend server was built with Express, Knex, and Postgres You can find the client-side application [here](https://github.com/christielynam/do-you).
+The backend server was built with Express, Knex, and Postgres.
+You can find the client-side application [here](https://github.com/christielynam/do-you).

 ## Installation/Setup